Restore Your Love Life With a Healthy Pelvic Floor

-For pelvic floor tension, exercise should focus on lengthening the pelvic floor muscles, instead of strengthening.
-For example, doing Kegels can reinforce a tightened muscle pattern and should be avoided until normal length-tension is established in the muscles.
+For pelvic floor tension, exercise should focus on lengthening the pelvic floor muscles instead of strengthening.
+For example, doing Kegel exercises can reinforce a tightened muscle pattern and should be avoided until normal length-tension is established in the muscles.
 Deep, diaphragm breathing (reverse Kegel) helps the muscles relax and lengthen through the piston effect of the two diaphragms.
 The pelvic floor relaxes during inhalation and contracts during exhalation.
 It is important to lengthen before you strengthen the pelvic floor while paying attention to the body’s signals and warning signs.
 As a general rule, if an exercise or activity causes pain, downward pressure or bladder leaking, it should be modified or avoided until the pelvic floor is functioning properly.
 Walking, using an elliptical and low impact exercise are good choices while your pelvic floor is healing.

 This piston relationship of the respiratory and pelvic diaphragm is essential for a healthy pelvic floor.
 However, normal diaphragm mobility is altered if there are restrictions or adhesions in the abdomen.
 For example, if the diaphragm or renal fascia (fascia around the kidneys) is stuck, it will limit the ability to take a deep breath and therefore disrupt full relaxation of the pelvic floor.
 Someone who has had a C-section, laparoscopy or traumas, including falls, might require manual therapy to release the diaphragm and renal fascia in order to take a full, deep breath.
 A therapist trained in visceral mobilization can free up fascial restrictions around organs that interfere with deep breathing and teach you how to breathe properly.
 Diaphragm breathing must be practiced and mastered to become automatic with exercise and everyday tasks.

-In addition, the pelvic floor muscles may need to be released and the knots untied with intravaginal trigger point release from an experienced and skilled women’s health physical therapist.
+In addition, the pelvic floor muscles may need to be released and the knots untied with intravaginal trigger point release from an experienced and skilled pelvic health physical or occupational therapist.
 Trust is essential here, and one of the reasons we have an outside-in approach with our patients.
 Working on muscles and fascia on the outside of the pelvis and hips prepares the internal pelvic floor muscles for further treatment.
 "Blasting past the foyer to get to the kitchen" only increases pelvic floor tension.
 The pelvic floor muscles are at a deeper layer and are part of an external myofascial system.
 Once proper breathing patterns have been established and pelvic floor length-tension is normalized, strengthening the pelvic floor can be initiated, unless contracting the muscles leads to an increase in symptoms or tightness.
-Individuals can experience this when they are instructed to do Kegels too soon or as a solution to all pelvic floor problems.
+Individuals can experience this when they are instructed to do Kegel exercises too soon or as a solution to all pelvic floor problems.

 In addition to diaphragm breathing via Reverse Kegels, stretching other muscles that attach to the pelvic floor is also essential, and is more effective after the muscle knots have been untied by hands-on treatment.
-We recommend happy baby, goddess pose (full squat with heels on ground) and balancing pelvic floor tension with hip stretching exercises.
+We recommend happy baby, goddess pose (full squat with heels on ground) and balancing pelvic floor tension with hip stretching and strengthening exercises.

 As always, exercise should never cause pain.
 You should STOP immediately and seek help from a qualified pelvic floor therapist if you experience pain during or after doing these exercises, or if you need guidance on how to exercise.
 You can restore your sex life!
 Intimacy is essential to a healthy marriage or lifelong relationship.
 Call us at 330-528-0034 to schedule an evaluation and get on the path to healing your pelvic pain.